andrew/ultimate-awesome/README.md

 - [awesome-list-microservice](https://github.com/lovejavaee/awesome-list-microservice) - Awesome list of microservice architecture resources.
 - [Computer-Vision-Guide](https://github.com/mikeroyal/Computer-Vision-Guide) - Computer Vision Guide .
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
-- [awesome-privacy](https://github.com/Narayana108/awesome-privacy) - A list of opensource privacy centered software, tools and web sites.
+- [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
 - [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [Awesome-LLM-Productization](https://github.com/oscinis-com/Awesome-LLM-Productization) - Awesome-LLM-Productization: a curated list of tools/tricks/news/regulations about AI and Large Language Model (LLM) productization.